 - Milk: The core ingredient of any custard is the milk which gives a solid foundation for our creamy filling.

-- Brown sugar: Complimenting the spice and maple syrup, brown sugar gives our pie that warm fall flavor that superfine or caster sugar would not, though you could substitute with raw sugar.
+- Brown sugar: This compliments the spice and maple syrup, giving our pie that warm fall flavor that superfine or caster sugar would not.
+You could substitute with raw sugar or a mixture of brown or superfine sugar.

 - Eggs: As well as adding structure to the pumpkin custard filling, the eggs will bind everything together so are essential.

-- Maple syrup: The syrup binds in flavor between the sugar and spice alongside the pumpkin so acts to give the filling a depth of flavor.
+- Maple syrup: The syrup binds between the sugar and spice alongside the pumpkin, so adds depth of flavor.
 You could substitute in golden syrup in equal measure or honey.

 See recipe card for quantities.